nose-devs/nose/functional_tests/doc_tests/test_issue097/plugintest_environment.rst

 nose.plugins.plugintest and os.environ
 --------------------------------------

-``nose.plugins.plugintest`` and ``nose.plugins.doctest.run()`` are
+`nose.plugins.plugintest.PluginTester`_ and
-utilities for testing nose plugins.
+`nose.plugins.plugintest.run()`_ are utilities for testing nose plugins.
 When testing plugins, it should be possible to control the environment seen plugins under test, and that environment should never be affected by ``os.environ``.

     >>> import os
     >>> import unittest